material-components/material-components-web-react/packages/notched-outline/README.md

 Prop Name | Type | Description
 --- | --- | ---
-className | String | Classes to be applied to the root element. isRtl | Boolean | Shifts notch to right side if true. notch | Boolean | Toggles between notched outline and idle outline state. notchWidth | Number | Width of the notch in the outline.
+className | String | Classes to be applied to the root element. notch | Boolean | Toggles between notched outline and idle outline state. notchWidth | Number | Width of the notch in the outline.